A steep but short approach to Sunfish Pond via Garvey Springs, then expansive views along the Appalachian Trail at Raccoon Ridge.

 Cross a one-lane bridge with a stop light and continue on Old Mine Rd for about 4 miles, passing a sign for Worthington and the driveway to the park office.
 The lot will be on the left and has a sign.

-Note: Google Maps has errors – along Old Mine Road before the actual Douglas Trail parking lot there are two wrong points.
+Note: Interactive Maps has errors – along Old Mine Road before the actual Douglas Trail parking lot there are two wrong points.
 They are marked as “Douglas Trail” and “garvey springs trail” but are not those trailheads.

 Restrooms: From the lot, walk into the campground area a bit and a bathroom building is on the left.